 The running of a lottery in contravention of the Act is an offence.
 If convicted summarily, a fine of up to €5,000 and/or imprisonment for a term not exceeding 6 years could be imposed.
 If convicted on indictment, a fine of up to €50,000 and/or imprisonment for a term not exceeding 2 years could be imposed.
 This is a significant increase on the current penalty.

 The new rules governing the running of marketing promotions came into effect on 1 December 2020.
 Due to the significant changes that they make to the running of such promotions, brands and agencies should familiarise themselves with the rules.

 If you have queries on how the new rules might affect your business or if you require guidance on implementing changes in line with the new legislation, please contact Laura Fannin firstname.lastname@example.org or Cian Clinch email@example.com at Hayes solicitors.

 Share this article:

 About the Authors

 Laura is a partner in the Commercial & Business team at Hayes solicitors.
 Laura advises clients on a diverse range of corporate and commercial matters and regulatory requirements.
 She is an experienced adviser on terms and conditions of sale and purchase, IT issues, data protection, product liability, advertising and promotions, intellectual property and a wide range of commercial agreements.

-Cian is an associate solicitor in the Commercial team at Hayes solicitors.
+Cian is a partner in the Commercial & Business team at Hayes solicitors.
 He predominantly specialises in commercial litigation and dispute resolution and has acted for a variety of companies and financial institutions in contract, debt, insolvency, restructuring and recovery matters.